CloudSlang/docs/cloudslang/cloudslang_cli.rst

 Download, Build and Run CLI
 ===========================

+**Prerequisites:**

-**Prerequisites :** To build the CloudSlang CLI, Java JDK version 7 or higher and Maven version 3.0.3 or higher are required.
+- To build the CloudSlang CLI, Java JDK version 7 or higher and Maven version 3.0.3 or higher are required.

+Perform the following tasks:

 1. Git clone (or GitHub fork and then clone) the `source code <https://github.com/cloudslang/cloud-slang>`__.